-Every year, in London, 2 teams meet to decide who will win the annual Oxford vs Cambridge boat race.
+The Boat Race is an annual event where teams from Oxford and Cambridge compete in a rowing race.
 This prestigious event between rowers from their respective Universities has played out every year since 1856.

 Each men’s and women’s team consists of 8 rowers and a cox.
-While the rowers are responsible for providing the power to drive the boats down the river, the cox is responsible for keeping everyone rowing in time, steering the boat down the course, and providing the motivation to keep the team going.
+While the rowers synchronize their power and strokes to propel the boat down the river, the cox is responsible for keeping everyone rowing in a rhythm, steering the boat down the course, and providing motivation to keep the team going.
 While the crew all work together, the cox is responsible for keeping everyone aligned, and for ensuring they reach the finish line.

-An Ambassador is like the cox in the boat race, responsible for keeping everyone in sync and ensuring that your Goal Management Program stays on track.
-So why do you need one?
+An Ambassador is much like a cox in the boat race — responsible for keeping everyone in sync and ensuring that your OKR Program stays on track.

 What is an Ambassador?